School of Education & Health Sciences

 Department of Education

 Trauma Informed Educational Practices for Children and Adolescents Certificate

 Why pursue a Trauma Informed Educational Practices for Children and Adolescents Certificate?

 Childhood trauma is more common than people realize.
-In the U.S., an estimated 70% of all people have experienced trauma at some point in their lives.
-That translates into 224 million hurting children and adults in the United States alone.
+In the U.S., an estimated 64% of all people have experienced trauma events at some point in their lives.
 The amount of individuals in our country that have at least one Adverse Childhood Experience in the home, in the community or in the environment is a high majority, let alone those that may have more than one.

-People who have experienced childhood trauma are prone to a higher risk of health problems including obesity, diabetes, cancer, lung disease, drug abuse, unplanned pregnancy and depression; and they experience significant stress related to family and work.
+People who have experienced childhood trauma events may be prone to a higher risk of health problems including obesity, diabetes, cancer, lung disease, drug abuse, unplanned pregnancy and depression; and they may experience significant stress related to family and work.
 Creating systems that are trauma informed provides a supportive environment for children and adolescents to receive help during or after trauma events, which can enable them to gain knowledge and skills toward healing and resiliency and and lessen the impact of trauma sensitivity.

 The trauma informed educational practices for children and adolescents certificate will help you make an important impact in communities.
 The mission of the program is to prepare theoretically and practically equipped, caring, committed and competent trauma sensitive teachers and leaders or community and youth service providers.
-It builds knowledge as well as skills for working with PK-12 youth in which trauma events may be a part of their stories.
+It builds knowledge and skills for those working with PK-12 youth in which trauma events may be a part of their stories.
 Built on a foundation of public health concepts in provides concrete understandings on the impact of toxic stress on health and learning.

 If you have a desire to advance systemic change for schools and organizations that serve children and families, our certificate program will propel your skill set beyond what you can receive in a local or online workshop.
-You will dive deep into childhood adversity theories and educational practices and become primed to serve your workplace and community in creating sustainable change as a trauma invested setting.
+You will dive deep into childhood adversity theories and educational practices and become primed to serve your workplace and community in creating sustainable change as a trauma informed setting.